 In order to support your child with their mental health and wellbeing, it is important that you are able to look after your own feelings and worries.
 1 in 6 people report experiencing a common mental health problem (like anxiety and depression) in any given week in England (Mind).
 During COVID, reported cases have risen dramatically.
 Many more people are struggling with their own mental health.
 It doesn't matter how you are feeling or what worries you may have, help is out there.

 Click on the links below:

 The NHS have a list of organisations that can help with mental health.

 Mind is a leading charity that supports people across the UK.

 Samaritans can help, 24 hours a day, 7 days a week.

 ‘You did what you knew how to do, and when you knew better, you did better.’

 We know that family life can, at times, be both challenging and difficult.
 Being a parent is not always a smooth ride and there are many bumps along the road.

-There are many situations that can have an impact on a child's life at school including bereavement and family break up.
-At Woodland Grange we employ an independent counsellor and have access to other resources which can support parents.
+There are many situations that can have an impact on a child's life at school including bereavement and family break-up.
+At Newbold Verdon Primary School we employ an independent counsellor and have access to other resources which can support parents.

 Leicestershire County Council Family Steps